A Fellow's Forum with James E. Lewis, Jr., professor of History at Kalamazoo College, from April 3rd, 2025.

 About the Presentation

 For three decades, beginning as Secretary of State in the early 1790s and continuing during his presidency and beyond, Thomas Jefferson was connected to the push to create an American prime meridian to replace the British prime meridian at Greenwich.
 Why were Americans interested in having their own prime meridian at all?
 What was Jefferson's role in the process?
 How far had it progressed by the time of his death in 1826?
-This talk will address each of these question in the early decades of the new federal government.
+This talk addressed each of these questions in the early decades of the new federal government.

 About James Lewis